-I try to keep things squirreled away to make the space cleaner, meaning our knives were kept in a knife organizer in one of the drawers.
+I try to keep things squirreled away to make the space cleaner, meaning our knives were kept in a knife organizer in one of the drawers in the old kitchen.
 I am keen on our knives being in the best shape possible, and having seen what those knife blocks that stay on your counter can do to the tip of your knives, I’ve kept away from them.

 I was happy with the knife organizer in the drawer, but we have six drawers in our new kitchen, four of those being about eight inches wide and too thin to hold the organizer, and the other two being quite deep to hold our pots and pans.